pentandra/lifepreserver/METADATA.md

 > The value `always` should be used to describe documents that change each time
 > they are accessed.
 The value `never` should be used to describe archived
 > URLs.
+>
+> Please note that the value of this tag is considered a hint and not a
+> command.
+Even though search engine crawlers may consider this information
+> when making decisions, they may crawl pages marked `hourly` less frequently
+> than that, and they may crawl pages marked `yearly` more frequently than
+> that.
+Crawlers may periodically crawl pages marked `never` so that they can
+> handle unexpected changes to those pages.

 See the [sitemap protocol][sitemap] for more information.